OxanaDrotieva/Methane_emissions_analysis/README.md

-# Potentional Machine Learning Models
+# Machine Learning Models

+## Questions to Answer
+1. Is there a relationship between methane emission and GDP?
+2. When GDP is higher, does gas emissions go up, down, or not related?
+3. Can previous GDP and Emissions data help predict future methane emissions?

+## Potential ML models

 Libraries used:
 - Scikit-learn